A roadtrip through Mexico’s most beautiful towns and cities

 Next: Guanajuato.
 You can get there by Primera Plus in just over 3 hours.

-Not only is Guanajuato one of Mexico’s most beautiful towns (maybe the most beautiful?) but it might be one of the prettiest towns in the world.
+Not only is Guanajuato one of Mexico’s most beautiful cities (maybe the most beautiful?), it is one of the prettiest cities I’ve seen anywhere in the world.

 It’s not a big place and you can see it all in one full day (although I would recommend 2).
 You’ll see lots of colourful churches and streets, an incredible university building (Guanajuato is a lively University town), and you can go up to the Pipila statue where you’ll have incredible views of the town and surroundings.
 Just getting into Guanajuato is an experience – you’ll have to take a taxi from the bus station which will bring you through old mining tunnels (Guanajuato was a rich city in the 1800’s because of silver mining).

 Don’t miss Guanajuato.

 More on why Guanajuato might be the most beautiful City in Mexico